jforget/raku-Hamilton2/doc/Hamilton.en.md

 `fr2015`.
-For  map `fr1970`, instead  of spending 24 hours  to process 1461 fruitless  macro-paths and generating  0 full paths  before being killed,  the  programme will  spend  _nn_  hours  to process  the  486 fruitful macro-paths between `HPC` and  `PAC` and generate millions of full paths.
+For  map `fr1970`, instead  of spending 24 hours  to process 1461 fruitless  macro-paths and generating  0 full paths  before being killed,  the  programme will  spend  _nn_  hours  to process  the  486 fruitful macro-paths between dead-end  `HPC` and pseudo-dead-end `PAC` and generate millions of full paths.

 This optimisation does  not mean that the  second attempt optimisation is obsolete.
 Both optimisations  are useful  and they  are compatible